 - Hybrids don’t offer investors certain income.
 As with shares, dividends are optional, making cash flows uncertain.
 Defensive assets should provide steady, reliable income.

 - Investors don’t know when their capital will be repaid.
 The maturity date of hybrids isn’t fixed and can be deferred by the issuer or regulators.
-You may incur significant capital losses if you need to access your savings before the maturity date.
+You may incur significant capital losses if you need to access your money before the maturity date.

 - Hybrids can convert to shares at the discretion of the issuer – the investor has no control.
 The diversification benefit is lost and investors can be left with even more shares and a more concentrated portfolio.